 College is challenging and for many students, getting started is the most difficult part of the process.
 At NorthBridge, services begin well before the first college course.
 Upon enrollment at NorthBridge, the staff works with parents and students to develop an individualized plan for success.

-NorthBridge staff help students make an informed and individualized decision regarding community college or a four year university, as well as helping students review vocational options.
+NorthBridge staff help students make an informed and individualized decision regarding community college or a four-year university, as well as helping students review vocational options.

 NorthBridge staff assist students as they prepare for and complete college placement tests to determine which courses they will take.
 The NorthBridge team helps familiarize students with sample problems as well as the test format and the overall placement test experience.
 NorthBridge staff also support students in arranging accommodations for placement testing.

 NorthBridge personnel understand that there are many crucial variables that need to be taken into consideration when students create a course schedule.
 NorthBridge staff support students in choosing the number of courses to take each semester as well as thoughtfully considering the combination of courses and time of day they are taken.
 These decisions are based on the students’ individual learning style.
-Another key component for student success is choosing the right professor.
+Another key component of student success is choosing the right professor.
 NorthBridge maintains a database of professors in the Maricopa Community Colleges system and at Arizona State University.
-As a result, NorthBridge staff can recommend professors who provide prompt feedback, utilize technology, and most importantly, are familiar with disability services and working with students who learn differently.
+As a result, NorthBridge staff can recommend professors who provide prompt feedback, utilize technology, and most importantly, are familiar with disability services, and work with students who learn differently.

 NorthBridge College Success Mentors are dedicated to supporting students’ academic success and personal development.